Athens (Piraeus) – Kasos

 Ferries to Dodecanese Islands

-The earliest Athens (Piraeus) Kasos ferry typically departs Athens (Piraeus) at about 08:00 and the last ferry usually leaves at 23:00.
+The Athens (Piraeus) Kasos ferry typically departs from Athens (Piraeus) at around 17:00.

-There is 3 weekly sailings from Athens (Piraeus) to Kasos provided by Blue Star Ferries.
+There is 1 weekly sailing from Athens (Piraeus) to Kasos provided by Blue Star Ferries.
 Timetables can change from season to season.

-Currently, are not permitted to board ferries from Athens (Piraeus) to Kasos.
+Currently, you can not bring your pets on ferries from Athens (Piraeus) to Kasos.

 More routes than anyone else.